JMMP-Group/CO_coordination/meetings/minutes_09Jun2025.md

 ## New/open actions:

 7.2 Ana and Susan to find out about the use of the new NEMO5 time-stepping for BGC.
+[Update 18/06/2025, AA]: Renauld Person confirmed that the BGC and NEMO can run with different time-steps and he has successfully run experiments at NEMOv5 with RK3, using different time-steps for NEMO and PISCES.

+8.2 Richard and Segolene to contact Jeff for advice on how to use NAARC (take a cut out) to generate a bespoke config for UKCI.